 2007

 The plot revolves around Operation Bernhard, a secret Nazi plan during World War II to destabilize the economies of the Allied powers by flooding them with counterfeit currency.
-The Nazis forcibly recruited skilled prisoners, including artists, printers, and forgers, from concentration camps to produce fake British pounds and U.S. dollars.
-The protagonist, Salomon "Sally" Sorowitsch (Karl Markovics), who lives a mischievous life of cards, booze, and women in Berlin during the Nazi-era.
+The Nazis forcibly recruited skilled individuals imprisoned in the camps, including artists, printers, and forgers from concentration camps to produce fake British pounds and U.S. dollars.
+The protagonist, Salomon "Sally" Sorowitsch (Karl Markovics), lives a mischievous life of cards, booze, and women in Berlin during the Nazi-era.
 A master counterfeiter, he is arrested by the Gestapo and sent to Mauthausen Concentration camp in Austria.
 He is then transferred to Sachsenhausen in Germany, where he is coerced into working on the counterfeiting operation.
-While the Nazis reward the prisoners involved with slightly better living conditions, Sorowitsch and his fellow inmates face moral dilemmas, struggling with their cooperation in the scheme, which indirectly supports the Nazi war effort.
+While the Nazis reward the imprisoned involved with slightly better living conditions, Sorowitsch and other incarcerated people like him face moral dilemmas, struggling with their cooperation in the scheme, which indirectly supports the Nazi war effort.

 Defiance